2015 Hugo Shong Reporting on Asia Award

-The 2014 Hugo Shong Reporting on Asia Award is presented to an individual who during the 2013 calendar year has displayed the highest standards of international print journalism in a series of reports on matters of importance specific to Asia.
-The award includes a $10,000 cash prize and will be presented at a luncheon ceremony at Boston University on March 31, 2014.
+The 2015 Hugo Shong Reporting on Asia Award is presented to an individual who during the 2014 calendar year has displayed the highest standards of international print journalism in a series of reports on matters of importance specific to Asia.
+The award includes a $10,000 cash prize and will be presented at a luncheon ceremony at Boston University in Spring of 2015.

-Previous winners have included Jeremy Page of The Wall Street Journal Beijing, David Barboza of The New York Times, Carlotta Gall of The New York Times, and Peter Goodman, formerly of The Washington Post, The New York Times, and currently Executive Business Editor of The Huffington Post.
+Previous winners have included William Wan of the Washington Post, Jeremy Page of The Wall Street Journal, David Barboza of The New York Times, Carlotta Gall of The New York Times, and Peter Goodman, formerly of The Washington Post, The New York Times, and currently Executive Business and Global News Editor of the Huffington Post.

 About Hugo Shong